bondy-io/bondy_docs/docs/tutorials/getting_started/http_api_gateway.md

             }
             ```

     3. Then we need to define the paths using the [Path Object](https://developer.bondy.io/reference/configuration/http_api_gateway.html#path-object) with the proper HTTP method, action type, wamp procedures, arguments and responses.
-Example below for the `/market` GET endpoint calling to the proper `com.market.get` wamp procedures without any args nor kwargs.
+Example below for the `/market` GET endpoint calling to the proper `com.market.get` wamp procedure without any args nor kwargs.
 Example below:

         ::: info Note
-        👉 In the configured path you can notice, for example, the property is_collection: true due to the result of this endpoint is a collection of items
+        👉 In the configured path you can notice, for example, the property is_collection: true due to the result of this endpoint is a list of items
         :::

         - **Path Object**